Love & Other Drugs

 Love & Other Drugs is a 2010 American romantic comedy drama film directed, produced and co-written by Edward Zwick and based on Jamie Reidy's 2005 non-fiction book Hard Sell: The Evolution of a Viagra Salesman.
 Starring Jake Gyllenhaal, Anne Hathaway, Oliver Platt, Hank Azaria, Josh Gad and Gabriel Macht, the film tells the story of a medicine peddler in 1990s Pittsburgh who starts a relationship with a young woman suffering from Parkinson's disease.

-Love & Other Drugs was released in theaters on November 24, 2010, by 20th Century Fox.
+Love & Other Drugs premiered at the AFI Fest on November 4, 2010 and was released in theaters on November 24, 2010, by 20th Century Fox.
 It grossed $105 million against a $30 million budget, and received mixed reviews from critics.

 Plot

 In 1996, womanizer Jamie Randall is fired from a Pittsburgh electronics store for having sex with his manager's girlfriend.
 His wealthy brother Josh refers him for a job as a pharmaceutical sales representative.

 After attending a Pfizer training program, Jamie goes to work for them, attempting to get doctors to prescribe Zoloft.
-He is rebuffed, much to the dismay of his regional manager Bruce, who sees him as his ticket to the Chicago market.
+He is rebuffed, much to the surprise of his regional manager Bruce, who sees him as his ticket to the Chicago market.

 Bruce suggests Jamie get Dr. Stan Knight to prescribe Zoloft instead of Prozac, so other doctors will follow.
-He tries to gain access to Dr. Knight by flirting with his female employees, while secretly discarding the Prozac samples.
+He tries to gain access to Dr. Knight by flirting with his female employees while secretly discarding the Prozac samples.

-Knight eventually allows Jamie to observe him examine one of his patients, Maggie Murdock, who suffers from early onset Parkinson's disease.
+Knight eventually allows Jamie to observe him examine one of his patients, Maggie Murdock, who has early onset Parkinson's disease.
 Taking an interest in Maggie, Jamie obtains her number from one of Knight's assistants, whom he previously seduced.

 Jamie and Maggie go on a date and agree that neither is interested in a serious relationship, so they start having casual sex.
 He is beaten up by top-selling Prozac rep, Trey Hannigan, who discovers that Jamie has been discarding his samples.
 Maggie reveals Trey is an ex-boyfriend, and she tells Jamie a rumor about Jamie's company developing a new drug to treat erectile dysfunction.
 Bruce confirms that Viagra is about to be marketed.

 Jamie starts selling Viagra, which is an instant success.
 He reveals that he wants a serious relationship, but Maggie breaks up with him.
 He confronts her while she helps senior citizens onto a bus bound for Canada to obtain cheap prescription drugs.
 They argue, but Jamie refuses to leave and waits for Maggie all night at a bus stop.
 Touched, she reciprocates feelings and they resume their relationship.